apphud/docs/docs/promo-offers.md

 })
 ```

-This method automatically submits App Store receipt to Apphud, so you don't need to call `submitPurchase` method.
+This method automatically submits App Store receipt to Apphud, so you don't need to call `submitReceipt` method.